 THE EXPLORER GRAND SLAM IS AN ADVENTURER'S CHALLENGE TO REACH THE NORTH POLE, THE SOUTH POLE AND ALL OF THE SEVEN SUMMITS.

 It started with a cause and a dream, and 11 years later a project I hope to complete in 2019.
-I have successfully completed 6 of the 8 summits and plan to finish in 2019 (a 10 year endeavor).
-I began the challenge in 2008 with an ascent of Mt.
-Elbrus-highest peak in Europe (5642m).
+I have successfully completed 6 of the 8 summits, and began the challenge in 2008 with an ascent of Mt.
+Elbrus, Russia- highest peak in Europe (5642m).
 Prior to starting the challenge, I could barely run a mile, had only been car camping a few times, didn't know how to ski, looked at my first gear list and had to google everything on it!
 Needless to say it was the start of introducing me to a whole new world and life.
-Little did I know the impact it would all truly have years later.
-I often joke about how I was voted "most improved" in every sport I played in grade school because I was THAT bad.
-I was never considered "athletic" really, but I always wanted to give it all a try.
-I truly believe an "adventurer" lives in all of us.
-I am proof.
-Passion and Curiosity make up some of the key ingredients. #ChooseAdventure
+Little did I know the impact it would all truly have years later on a personal and spiritual level and how I live my life.

 To date, less than 60 people globally have completed the challenge, of which only 14 are women.
 I hope to be the 5th American woman and one of the very few Latinas on the list (there is only one other as of now).